7 July, 2017

 Dougherty received his bachelor’s degree in mathematics and physics from the University of Nottingham, England, in 1983 and his Ph.D. in astrophysics from the University of Calgary, Canada, in 1993.

 Dougherty has more than 20 years of science and engineering management experience in radio astrophysics.
 This includes Canada’s contributions to international radio astronomy facilities and R&D projects as well as leadership of major science and engineering activities at the Dominion Radio Astrophysical Observatory (DRAO).
-He also led the construction and delivery of the WIDAR correlator for the JVLA, and is currently leading the international consortium designing the correlator-beam former for the SKA.
+He also led the construction and delivery of the WIDAR correlator for the Karl G. Jansky Very Large Array (JVLA), and is currently leading the international consortium designing the correlator-beam former for the Square Kilometer Array (SKA).

 “I am looking forward to this exciting opportunity of leading the most groundbreaking and challenging observatory in the world.
 Joining ALMA is a privilege of a lifetime,” remarked Dougherty.